Applications Are Now Closed

 Frequently Asked Questions

-Before you begin the online application, review the criteria to find scholarships for which you are eligible and view the practice application.
+Before you begin the online application, review the criteria and view the practice application.
 Once the Common Scholarship Application is available, you will be able to preview the application prior to entering information.

 Please note that SmarterSelect, our online application system, works best on the following web browsers: Firefox, Safari and Chrome.
 You are likely to have difficulties completing the application using Internet Explorer.